fruktkartan/fruktkartan-api/README.md

        console.log("Filen är uppladdad.
 Yay");
      }
    });
  })
 }, false);
 ```

 ## Database

 The Postgres database at `DATABASE_URL` should look like follows (subject to
 change).
-PostGIS 2.0+ is required, at least due to relying implicit
+PostGIS 2.0+ is required, at least due to relying on implicit
 (unspecified) SRID (spatial reference id).

 ```